Philadelphia city leaders announce plan to save hundreds of school district jobs

 6abc Digital Staff Image

-PHILADELPHIA (WPVI) -- Philadelphia city and school district leaders just announced a plan to save hundreds of jobs within the School District of Philadelphia.
+PHILADELPHIA (WPVI) -- Philadelphia city and school district leaders announced a plan on Wednesday to save hundreds of jobs within the School District of Philadelphia.

 It's the latest development in an ongoing struggle over a budget shortfall.

-Mayor Cherelle Parker, City Council President Kenyatta Johnson and Superintendent Tony Watlington held a news conference to make the announcement on Wednesday afternoon.
+Mayor Cherelle Parker, City Council President Kenyatta Johnson and Superintendent Tony Watlington held a news conference to announce an agreement to create a new funding plan.
+It will provide $48 million a year for the district for the next five years, saving 340 jobs from the chopping block.

 Last week, City Council approved a one-time $48 million allocation for the district, which did not guarantee a long-term solution.